NCAR/ADF/README.md

 Specifically, this package is designed to generate standard climatological comparisons between either two different CAM simulations, or between a CAM simulation and observational and reanalysis datasets.
-Ideally this will allow for a quick evaluation of a CAM simulation, without requiring the user to generate numerous different figures on there own.
+Ideally this will allow for a quick evaluation of a CAM simulation, without requiring the user to generate numerous different figures on their own.

 Currently, this figure only uses standard CAM monthly (h0) outputs.
 However, if there is user interest then additional diagnostic options can be added.

 ## Required software environment

-These diagnostics currently require Python version 3.4 or highter.
+These diagnostics currently require Python version 3.6 or highter.
 They also require the following non-standard python libraries/modules:

 - PyYAML
 - Numpy